-F. Dick Premier Plus Paring Knife - Precision in a Compact Design
+F. Dick Premier Plus paring knife – precision in a compact format

 This 12 cm paring knife from F. Dick's Premier Plus series combines craftsmanship and functionality in a compact format.
-With its sharp blade made of X50CrMoV15 stainless steel and ergonomic synthetic handle, it provides full control for detailed work.
-The knife is perfectly balanced and weighs only 70 grams.
+With its sharp blade in X50CrMoV15 stainless steel and ergonomic synthetic handle, it provides full control for detailed work.
+The knife is perfectly balanced and weighs just 70 grams.

-Ideal for peeling, chopping, and decorating ingredients, this knife is perfect for creating fine garnishes or working with small ingredients where precision is essential.
+Ideal for peeling, slicing, and decorating ingredients when creating fine garnishes or working with smaller produce where precision is essential.

 Durable quality steel with superior sharpness

-The X50CrMoV15 steel alloy blade ensures a knife that stays sharp for an extended period.
-This special steel, with a hardness of 58 HrC, offers excellent resistance to wear and corrosion.
-The sharp edge cuts cleanly through ingredients without crushing them, which is particularly important for decorative work and finer cuts.
-The knife's single-layer construction makes it both sturdy and easy to maintain.
+The blade in X50CrMoV15 steel alloy ensures a knife that stays sharp for a long time.
+This specialist steel with a hardness of 58 HrC gives the knife outstanding resistance to wear and corrosion.
+The sharp edge cuts cleanly through ingredients without crushing them, which is particularly important for decorative work and fine cuts.
+The knife's single-layer construction makes it both solid and easy to maintain.

 Ergonomic design for control and comfort

-The Premier Plus paring knife is fully forged and carefully balanced to ensure optimal weight distribution between the blade and handle.
-The ergonomic handle made of black synthetic material provides a secure grip and feels comfortable in the hand, even during extended use.
-The material has the aesthetic of wood without the risk of bacterial buildup or cracking.
-With its compact dimensions and lightweight design, it reduces strain on the wrist, which is particularly valuable during meticulous tasks.
+The Premier Plus paring knife is fully forged and carefully balanced to ensure optimal weight distribution between blade and handle.
+The ergonomic handle in black synthetic material provides a secure grip and sits comfortably in the hand, even during extended use.
+The material has the aesthetic of wood without the risk of bacterial build-up or cracking.
+Its compact dimensions and low weight reduce strain on the wrist, which is especially valuable during intricate work.

-To maintain the knife's quality for as long as possible:
+To preserve the knife's qualities for as long as possible:

 - Always wash the knife by hand – not dishwasher safe

-- Thoroughly dry after washing to avoid corrosion
+- Dry thoroughly after washing to prevent corrosion

 - Store the knife protected to keep the edge sharp